PitWD/QuickWater/README.md

 <br>

 I can't declare this project actually as that useable like I do for <a href="https://github.com/PitWD/QuickTimer"> CannaClocky</a>.
 The communication-part with the Atlas-Scientific modules and visualization of the read values is 100% usable - some prototypes are working perfect since nearly three months.
 Just the actions got ~~not that hard tested~~ actually an massive update - but first real running prototypes exist and working pretty fine, too.
-Some planned extensions will break the actual structure of the internal eeprom - this will break the user made settings.
-There is actually no safe "fuse" to prevent that re-flashed µC's with a then broken eeprom will boot in a usable state.
+Some planned extensions will break the actual structure of the internal EPROM - this will break the user made settings.
+There is actually no safe "fuse" to prevent that re-flashed µC's with a then broken EPROM will boot in a usable state.